 Get free assistance with understanding Medicare

-Each state, as long as it keeps within the basic Medicare guidelines, can have quite a lot of latitude in how it allocates the funding it has.
+Each state, as long as it keeps within the basic Medicaid guidelines, can have quite a lot of latitude in how it allocates the funding it has.

 A state can have multiple programs on which Medicaid agrees to waive certain requirements for eligibility, so that the state can provide care to those who need it, and who might otherwise be missed by the system because they were otherwise not eligible.